State voting rules for Illinois

 Find Your Election Office

-Click on the arrow and select your local election official from the list (may be county, city, town...)
+Click in the box below and select your local election official from the list (may be county, city, town...)

 Additional Resources